redlfox/resource-search-download-archive/how-to.md

 ## Ask for help

 Don't know what to do?
 Have some difficult problems?
 But you can always ask someone to help.
 I recommend going to [Archiveteam IRC channels](https://wiki.archiveteam.org/index.php/Archiveteam:IRC).
 You can get high quality responses.
 But you shouldn't ask to many simple questions.
-It's not positive for your problem-solving because you need to learn to solve problems and is a waste of other people's time.
+It's not positive for your problem-solving because you need to solve problems youself to learn.
+And it is a waste of other people's time.

 https://github.com/ArchiveBox/ArchiveBox/wiki/Web-Archiving-Community